gisbi-kim/SC-LIO-SAM/README.md

 ## Acknowledgement
   - SC-LIO-SAM is based on LIO-SAM (Tixiao Shan et al., IROS 2020).
 We thank Tixiao Shan and the LIO-SAM authors for providing a great base framework.

+## Update history
+- 2021.06.23
+  - yaml file is reformatted to support the compatible form with the recent original LIO-SAM repository.
+  - offline ROI global map construction python util is supported.

 ## TODO
 - About performance